 It is recommended to use wheatgerm oil as a blend due to its strong smell.
-Mixing with any essential oils beneficial for skin is okay, but no more than one-third of the blend should be wheatgerm oil.
-It should also be noted that a patch test should be done before applying to the face, just as with any of the essential oils and ingredients mentioned in this article.
+Mixing with any essential oils beneficial for skin is okay.
+It should also be noted that no more than one-third of the blend should be wheatgerm oil.
+Additionally, a patch test should be done before applying to the face.
+The same also applies to any other essential oils and ingredients in this article.

 Beyond skincare: What else can we do?

-A good skincare regime with natural skincare products is not the only solution to aging skin issues, and neither is relying solely on treatments for good skin health.
+A good skincare regime with natural skincare products is not the only solution to aging skin issues.
+Neither is relying solely on treatments for good skin health.

 In fact, lifestyle is a major factor that contributes to aging skin issues and affects our health as well.
 For example, smoking would speed up skin aging and cause skin problems to arise earlier.

-Sometimes, it is not about tackling the problem head-on, but about taking a step back to find the root of the problem.
+Sometimes, it is not about tackling the problem head-on.
+It is also about taking a step back to find the root of the problem.
 Detoxification is one such step that can be taken as a natural treatment for aging skin.
 To reset the body and leave it free of the accumulated toxins would inevitably improve skin health.

 Toxins, as we all know, are substances that cause many problems in the body and negatively impacts the skin.
 To clean these toxins out is the first step to healing the body and the skin.

 One great way to detox your body would be through the art of massages.
-Massage therapy is not only great for relaxation and rejuvenation, but it can also help to cleanse the body of toxins by targeting specific areas.
+Massage therapy is not only great for relaxation and rejuvenation, but for toxin cleanses as well.
 One such type of massage is the lymphatic drainage massage.

-The lymphatic system helps to remove toxins from cells in our body through lymph, a clear liquid that passes through all of the organs to carry waste away.
-Over time, toxins might start to clog the system and hinder the flow of lymph, leading to a slower rate of waste removal.
+The lymphatic system helps to remove toxins from cells in our body through lymph.
+It is a clear liquid that passes through all of the organs to carry waste away.
+Over time, toxins might start to clog the system and hinder the flow of lymph.
+This may then lead to a slower rate of waste removal.
 When too many toxins start to accumulate in the body, it would reflect the health condition of our skin.

 Hence, to reset the lymphatic system, the lymphatic drainage massage was developed.
-It boosts the skin health by toning and firming the skin through massage.
-Light, rhythmic drumming is applied to the body, all the while stretching the skin in the direction that lymph would flow to the lymph nodes.
+It boosts skin health by toning and firming the skin through massage.
+Light, rhythmic drumming is applied to the body.
+At the same time, the skin is stretched in the direction that lymph would flow to the lymph nodes.